skip navigation

 The challenge

-Carol “Korky” Gartside was waist-deep in water, frantically looking for a high and secure place to store her laptop.
-The driving rain, gusty winds and flooded streets wrought by Hurricane Harvey last August, did not make it safe to bring anything but the clothes on her back, a converted garbage bag as raincoat, and overnight clothes.
+Carol was waist-deep in water, frantically looking for a high and secure place to store her laptop.
+The driving rain, gusty winds and flooded streets wrought by the hurricane, did not make it safe to bring anything but the clothes on her back, a converted garbage bag as raincoat, and overnight clothes.
 She settled on a high shelf and quickly evacuated her home.
-Gartside, a senior international travel consultant for CWT, would spend four months living and working from a travel trailer next to her home, while it was undergoing the slow process of reconstruction.
+Carol, a senior international travel consultant for CWT, would spend four months living and working from a travel trailer next to her home, while it was undergoing the slow process of reconstruction.

-This year, the National Oceanic and Atmospheric Administration (NOAA) predicts as many as four category 3 or higher hurricanes.
-Harvey was a category 4.
-For CWT’s Energy Resources & Marine (ERM) team in Houston, it is, in Gartside’s words, “business as usual” even though life was turned “upside down”.
+The hurricane was a category 4.
+For CWT’s Energy Resources & Marine (ERM) team in Houston, it is, in Carol’s words, “business as usual” even though life was turned “upside down”.

 The solution